Bebou scores and assist to inspire Hoffenheim past FC Augsburg | Goal.com

 Bebou was in action from start to finish alongside Malian midfielder Diadie Samassekou, while Nigeria international Kevin Akpoguma, Algeria's Ishak Belfodil and Ghana's Kasim Nuhu played no part in the game.

-For Heiko Herrlich's team, Nigeria's Noah Bazee was not listed as the WWK Arena giants marched to their fourth defeat of the season.
+For Heiko Herrlich's team, Nigeria's Noah Bazee was not listed as the WWK Arena side marched to their fourth defeat of the season.

-With this result, Hoffenheim stay in the 10th position with 12 points from 10 games, while Augsburg are 11th with same points although with inferior goal difference.
+With this result, Hoffenheim stay in the 10th position with 12 points from 10 games, while Augsburg are 11th with the same points although with an inferior goal difference.

-Bebou would be hoping to take replicate his goalscoring performance to Thursday’s Europa League dead-rubber showdown versus Genk.
+Bebou would be hoping to take replicate his goalscoring performance to Thursday’s Europa League dead-rubber showdown against Genk.